-Currently serving as Treasurer for The Arc, James Lunday has worked in the accounting field for 20 years; the past 8 as Controller for Tenaska Power Services Co in Arlington.
-James, his wife of 10 years Michelle and their 6-year-old son Luke live in Trophy Club.
+Currently serving as Treasurer for The Arc, James Lunday has worked in the accounting field for 20 years; the past 10 as Controller for Tenaska Power Services Co. in Irving.
+James, his wife of 12 years Michelle and their 8-year-old son Luke live in Trophy Club.
 Luke has an intellectual disability and cortical visual impairment (CVI).
 James holds a Bachelor’s degree in accounting from Missouri Southern State University and an MBA from Texas Christian University.

 Beverly Black joined The Arc of DFW Area board of directors in 2018.
 She and her husband, Wayne, have been married for over 40 years and both live life with a disability.
 Beverly is also a retired worker and an active advocate for people with disabilities.
 She is a member of United Advocates and The SelfDetermination Group.
 She has served as President, Sergeant of Arms and Treasurer.
 Beverly can often be seen walking the halls at the Texas Capital speaking up for herself and those who don’t have a voice.

 Julia is the District Transition Specialist of an area school district, former Board president of REACH Resource Centers on Independent Living, an experienced speaker on transition- and sibling-related topics, and most importantly, the sister of a brother with autism, Bobby.
 Julia is passionate about preparing individuals of all ages, as well as their families, for the transition from school-aged entitlement services to the eligibility system that is in effect after graduation.
 She is especially interested in helping to change the absolutely despicable state of services for individuals with disabilities in the State of Texas, including funding of Medicaid waiver program slots and increasing pay for attendant care services.